Entry Level SEO Tips

 You should have Google Analytics installed and Google Search Console (GSC) set up prior to launching a website.

-Google Search Console will also help you understand how search engines view your website and allow you to submit the site and any refreshed or updated content to be crawled or recrawled and indexed.
+GSC will also help you understand how search engines view your website and allow you to submit the site and any refreshed or updated content to be crawled or recrawled and indexed.

 Haven’t installed Google Analytics yet?